Onions

 Harvest – Bulb & Bunching Onions

-let them cure in a warm, dry, shaded place for several days before storing.
-Proper curing improves storage life and flavor.
+Pull gently and cure in a warm, dry, shaded place for several days (or longer in humid weather) before storing.

 Fertilization, Care, and Common Problems